 Include a list of all services to be provided with quantity and approved external rates.
 Include due dates, if any.

-*In consideration of the Services, Company shall pay FIU in accordance with the rate schedule in effect at the time the Services are provided.
-The current rate schedule may be amended by FIU with sixty (60) days’ notice to Company.

 ATTACHMENT 2

 RESEARCH RECHARGE CENTER TERMS AND CONDITIONS

 Services.
 FIU has developed research and analysis expertise and related technologies, equipment, or facilities necessary for the performance of work pursuant to this Agreement.
 Such services are available as set forth in this Agreement, are of mutual interest and benefit to FIU and Company and will further the instructional, research, and public service mission of FIU and may provide benefits for both FIU and Company through the advancement of knowledge.
 All equipment, tools, supplies or other property acquired by FIU for the conduct of this Agreement will be the property of FIU.
 Results and/or reports shall be provided to Company as outlined in the Services.
 This Agreement is non-exclusive and nothing in the Agreement shall be construed to limit the freedom of FIU personnel, whether paid under this Agreement or not, to engage in similar inquiries or work independently or under other grants, contracts or agreements with parties other than Company.